agileobjects/ReadableExpressions/README.md

 ...it also works on [DynamicLanguageRuntime](https://www.nuget.org/packages/DynamicLanguageRuntime) expressions.

+### Options

-You can optionally maintain explicit generic arguments on method calls where they are implied like so:
+To maintain explicit generic arguments on method calls where they are implied, use:

+    string readable = myExpression
+        .ToReadableString(c => c.UseExplicitGenericParameters);

+To include namespaces when outputting Type names, use:

+    string readable = myExpression
+        .ToReadableString(c => c.UseFullyQualifiedTypeNames);

+To define a custom factory for naming anonymous types, use:

+    string readable = myExpression
+        .ToReadableString(c => c.NameAnonymousTypesUsing(anonType => GetAnonTypeName(anonType)));

+To output a source code comment when a lambda is '[quoted](https://stackoverflow.com/questions/3716492/what-does-expression-quote-do-that-expression-constant-can-t-already-do)', use:

-    string readable = myExpression.ToReadableString(c => c.UseExplicitGenericParameters);
+    string readable = myExpression
+        .ToReadableString(c => c.ShowQuotedLambdaComments);

 ### Debugger Visualizers
 An installer for a set of Debugger Visualizers which use the extension method for Expressions can be downloaded from